yapanliu/yapan-page/src/data/publications.md

 *  [**ASHRAE URP-1883: Development and Analysis of the ASHRAE Global Occupant Behavior Database**](https://doi.org/10.1080/23744731.2023.2235971)
    **Liu, Y.**, Dong, B., Hong, T., Olesen, B., Lawrence, T., & O’Neill, Z.
-	 Science and Technology for the Built Environment
+	 Journal of Science and Technology for the Built Environment
 	 2023/7/11

 *  [**Extending the Brick schema to represent metadata of occupants**](https://doi.org/10.1016/j.autcon.2022.104307)